Questions & Answers

 Section titled “Does it have a scheduler?”Yes.
 Runs a separate process alongside workers with horsies scheduler command.
 It supports intervals with human readable models, not cron expressions.
 See scheduler

-Section titled “I have various needs with data pipelines, does horsies support worker side orchestration and execution?”Yes, horsies provide DAG workflows.
+Section titled “Does horsies support worker side orchestration and execution of data pipelines?”Yes, horsies provide DAG workflows.
 Stack your tasks as nodes in the workflow, decide the policy by filling TaskNode details.
 You can even use workflows within workflows, a node itself can be a workflow.

 E.g. join: [all, any, quorum], waits_for ( which nodes must be completed prior to this step in the pipeline )